THE PERFECT GYM IS ALL IN YOUR HEAD

 Herschel Walker built an unbelievable physique with little more than thousands upon thousands of pushups and sit-ups, and a crap ton of sprints.
-At 51, he almost certainly looked better than you and everyone you know with that routine, and he spent literally nothing on gym memberships beyond an MMA school.
+At 51, he almost certainly looked better than you and everyone you know with that routine.
+He spent literally nothing on gym memberships beyond an MMA school.

-Bruce Lee built a crazy strong and muscular physique with a routine centered on PHA (peripheral heart action) training that mostly utilized a Marcy trainer, the predecessor to multi-station Universal machines.
+Built a crazy strong and muscular physique with a routine centered on PHA (peripheral heart action) training that mostly utilized a Marcy trainer.
+The predecessor to multi-station Universal machines.

 For his role in Reign of Fire, Matthew McConaughey literally grappled with cows and carried stuff around his ranch to bulk up.
 His basic weight workouts, like Bruce Lee’s and Sonny Chiba’s, three days circuit training.
 Nothing special, yet the dude looked like a badass in that flick without ever touching a bumper plate.

-Big Jim Williams was the first man in history to bench 660lbs and still one of the biggest benchers ever, in spite of the fact that he had to take all of his attempts back to back (he had as much time between attempts as it took to load the weight and count down from 90), and he did almost all of his training in prison.
-Despite what you might think, weight lifting equipment in jails is hardly state of the art, and at the time Williams competed bench presses were notoriously rickety even in high-end gyms.
+Big Jim Williams was the first man in history to bench 660lbs.
+Still one of the biggest benchers ever, despite the fact that he had to take all of his attempts back-to-back, and he did almost all of his training in prison.
+Despite what you might think, weightlifting equipment in jails is hardly state of the art.
+At the time Williams competed bench presses were notoriously rickety even in high-end gyms.

 In case you missed it, there are dudes in Africa who are doing a hell of a lot more with a hell of a lot less than you.